Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 C. Scheduled Commercial Banks may cut their lending rates

-D. it may drastically reduce the liquidity to the banking system
+D. It may drastically reduce the liquidity to the banking system

 Explanation